 R-Squared

 R-squared is an evaluation metric.
-Through which we can measure, how good the model is higher the R-square better the accuracy.
+Through this, we can measure, how good the model is higher the R-square better the accuracy.

 For example: